pckearney25/Slider-Game/README.md

 3. A game can be reset at any time.
 4. Players are given messages to guide them on how to play.
 (These kids today.)

-The program was written as a personal challenge after seeing and being inspired by the tic-tac-toe game tutorial on the React.js site: https://reactjs.org/tutorial/tutorial.html
+The program was written as a personal challenge after seeing, and being inspired by, the tic-tac-toe game tutorial on the React.js site: https://reactjs.org/tutorial/tutorial.html

 Challenges encountered while coding the game included:

 1. Figuring out how to scramble the puzzle while still producing a winnable game.
-(As anyone who has played the plastic version and who has brothers can attest, you can swap tiles, snap them back in and really mess with someone).
+(As anyone who has played the plastic version and who has brothers can attest, you can pull out tiles, swap them, snap them back in to produce unwinnable games.
 A function is provided that will work not just on the 4X4 puzzle presented here, but on square puzzles of any size.

 2. Figuring out how to switch between game modes in React and bringing up the picture tiles.

 3. Figuring out when tiles would be allowed to move.
-The adjacency of a tile to the blank is hard coded here with all ajdacent moves listed as an array.
+The adjacency of a tile to the blank is hard coded for 4X4 puzzles here with all ajdacent moves listed as an array.
 In future versions of the game I would like to autogenerate this so that puzzles of any size could be incorporated.

 4. Incorporating the timer.